crockct/GNRS-DOS/README.md

     - as-binding.ipv4 associates AS number to IP and port
     - server.xml - uses k=3 replicas, selects one at random for lookup, no caching enabled, default GUID binding expiration 900000 ms = 15 min

+DMap attacks:

 DMap/mf/gnrs/jserver/src/test/java/edu/rutgers/winlab/mfirst/mapping/ipv4udp/Rock_IPv4UDPGUIDMapTest - can be used to print out
 NAs for a GUID - ie. generate a Rainbow Table.
 Note that this assumes as-binding.ipv4 doesn't change based on which nodes are cooperating.

+DMap/mf/gnrs/jserver/...winlab/mfirst/client/GeneratingClient - can be used to look up a lot of GUIDs with a time delay between requests
+Usage: <Config File> < total Num Request> <Request Delay in microseconds> <Num Clients> [-v]"